-The employment year shall normally be from July 1 st to the subsequent June 30th, and shall include Teaching & Teaching-Related Responsibilities and Professional Practice/Research, and Service, as well as vacation, payment for which is included in the annual salary.
+The employment year shall normally be from July 1st to the subsequent June 30th, and shall include Teaching & Teaching-Related Responsibilities and Professional Practice/Research (for those who hold such responsibilities), and Service, as well as vacation, payment for which is included in the annual salary.
 Employees with appointments of less than twelve months shall receive a portion of the annual salary pro-rated accordingly.
 Those employees teaching courses that fall in two academic years shall have their pay calculated in accordance with the appropriate rates in effect as of the date their courses commence.
 4.10.3 Faculty and academic staff are entitled to the following paid holidays in accordance with the Employment Standards Act:

-New Year's Day
+New Year's Day Labour Day

-Good Friday
+Good Friday Thanksgiving Day

-Victoria Day
+Victoria Day Christmas Day

-Canada Day
+Canada Day Boxing Day

-Civic Holiday (Simcoe Day)
+Civic Holiday (Simcoe Day) Family Day